Understanding the Xpub: Bitcoin's Financial Backbone

 Key Takeaways

-• View-Only Access: It provides read-only access to view a wallet's entire transaction history and balance.
+• View-Only Access: It provides read-only access to your wallet's transaction history and balances without exposing funds.

 What is an Xpub?